Admission-free gallery featuring local and regional fine art exhibits with a strong focus on Western New York artists.

-The gallery is closed on Saturdays until after Labor Day as well as major holidays, and occasionally closed due to private functions.
-If traveling, call (716) 433-2617 to confirm that the gallery is open the day you wish to visit.
+The Gallery is closed on Saturdays until after Labor Day as well as major holidays, and occasionally closed due to private functions.
+If traveling, call (716) 433-2617, Monday-Friday before 5 pm, to confirm that the Gallery is open the day you wish to visit.

 The Kenan Center is proud to present, “Sharing the Spotlight: A Decade of Painting by Coni Minneci,” September 7 through October 12.
 An artist’s reception will be held on Sunday, September 7 from 2:00-5:00 p.m. at the Kenan Center House Gallery, 433 Locust St, Lockport.
 Exhibit hours are M-F, noon-5 pm; Saturday and Sunday, 2-5 pm.

 The exhibit will feature one of Minneci’s most well-known series: “A to Z: An Historical Survey of Women Artists,” in which she uses a still life of a pear to represent each woman.
 Says Minneci of this series: “Each of those paintings is intended to serve as an homage to a specific woman artist that I researched.”
 Minneci will include loaned works by several of the women artists represented in the A to Z series including Cindy Sherman, Susan Rothenberg, Bonnie Gordon, and Dorothy Simpson Kraus—all from the collection of Gerald Mead.
 Minneci, herself, is adding a piece that includes nine prints from Yoko Ono’s “Instructions for Paintings/Interactive Papers,” featured in a 2002 retrospective exhibit at the Art Gallery of Ontario in Toronto.
 The individual “cards” (of which there were originally 21) will be framed together and displayed next to Ono’s representative painting in the A to Z series.